 B. Relevant risks – For the purpose of determining the amount of rigor and frequency of analysis and documentation, relevant risks include one or more of the following:

-(1) A VM-30 actuarial memorandum not being provided by the assuming company to a U.S. regulator.

-(2) A significant Reserve Decrease in relation to the Pre-reinsurance Reserve.
+(1) A significant Reserve Decrease in relation to the Pre-reinsurance Reserve.

-(3) A significant use of non-Primary Security to support reserves.
+(2) A significant use of non-Primary Security to support reserves.